1960 Agadir earthquake: Response

 Mohammed V broadcast a request that all cities of Morocco prepare and send aid.
 He and his son, Crown Prince Moulay Hassan, flew to the area along with several cabinet ministers to observe the impact firsthand.
 In his role as Imam, he gave special dispensation to rescue workers to set aside the requirement to abstain from food and drink during daylight in Ramadan, but many workers nevertheless continued to fast.
 Military planes from France and the United States flew into Agadir to assist with the relief effort.
 The Moroccan Army provided emergency aid and helicopters arrived from the Ben Guerir Air Base, around 155 mi away.

 Upon arrival, Rear Admiral Frank Akers (commander of the U.S. fleet air arm in the eastern Atlantic and Mediterranean) toured the scene and reported that the Agadir hospital was in ruins.
 One of the many victims of the disaster was author and lawyer Robin Maugham.
 He was treated at a hospital in Casablanca for minor injuries he received while at the Saada resort when it collapsed – he had been trapped under a fallen beam for several hours.
 The city of Agadir was evacuated two days after the earthquake in order to avoid the spread of disease.

 The rescue work was hampered both by the level of destruction and by the weather – temperatures were unusually high for the time of year, reaching 40 C).
 Rapid putrefaction of the thousands of corpses created a foul and unhealthy atmosphere, and adherence to the Ramadan fast caused further strain on rescue workers.
 Many victims also refused medical treatment, believing that to accept it would constitute breaking their fast.
 Rescue workers were equipped with gas masks, and quicklime was spread over areas where rescue was considered hopeless, to destroy the rotting corpses – the risk of killing buried survivors as well being accepted.
 Disinfectant and DDT were sprayed over the ruins from lorries and helicopters to control disease and kill the swarms of flies which were attracted to the scene.
 The ruins also became infested by rats from the destroyed sewer network and rat poison was spread to kill them; larger animals, such as stray dogs and cats which fed on the human corpses, were shot.
 Looters were also attracted to the destruction; they were shot on sight and their bodies dumped in mass graves along with those of the victims.
-These measures were viewed as callous and brutal by those remote from the scene, but given the scale of the destruction and the rapid infestation of the ruins by potential carriers of disease, drastic measures were necessary in order to prevent still further loss of life from epidemic.
+These measures were viewed as callous and brutal by those remote from the scene, but given the scale of the destruction and the rapid infestation of the ruins by potential carriers of disease, drastic measures were seen as necessary in order to prevent still further loss of life from epidemic.